astegmaier/graph-playground/README.md

     npm install
     ```

-3. Go to the root folder and run:
+3. Now, you can build and host the app with the Angular CLI development server at http://localhost:4200 by running:
     ```
     ng serve
     ```
-    This will use the Angular CLI development server to host the site at http://localhost:4200.

 This will allow you to tweak the app locally and experiment.
 If you would like to deploy your creation publicly to share with others, you can follow [these steps](deployment_steps.md).